graygnuorg/go-gdbm/README.md

 On success, `nil` is returned.
 When attempting to store a key that already exists in the database, the behavior depends on the value of `replace` parameter.
 If `replace` is `false` the `ErrCannotReplace` error is returned.
-If `replace` is `true`, the value will be silently overwritten.
+If `replace` is `true`, the new value will be stored, replacing the old one.

 Example: